ScaleDevs/nextjs-fullstack-setup/README.md

-This is a Next.js fullstack setup template (Helpful for small apps)
+This is a Dashboard template built with Next.js fullstack setup (Helpful for small to medium size apps)

 ## Stacks